boazsegev/plezi/README.md

 > People who are serious about their frameworks, should write their own servers...

-_(if to para-phrase "People who are serious about their software, should make their own hardware.")_

-Find more info in [Plezi's framework, web server and websocket documentation](http://www.rubydoc.info/gems/plezi/)
+Find more info on [Plezi's framework, web server and websocket documentation](http://www.rubydoc.info/gems/plezi/)

 ## About the Plezi framework \ server